 Solving Quadratic Equations

 Before going to learn about solving quadratic equations, let us recall a few facts about quadratic equations.
 The word "quadratic" is originated from the word "quad" and its meaning is "square".
 It means the quadratic equation has a variable raised to 2 as the greatest power term.
 The standard form of a quadratic equation is given by the equation ax2 + bx + c = 0, where a ≠ 0.
-We know that any value(s) of x that satisfies the equation is known as a solution (or) root of the equation and the process of finding the values of x which satisfies the equation ax2 + bx + c = 0 is known as solving quadratic equations.
+We know that any value(s) of x that satisfies the equation is known as a solution (or) root of the equation and the process of finding the values of x which satisfy the equation ax2 + bx + c = 0 is known as solving quadratic equations.

 There are different methods used to solve quadratic equations.
-But most popular method is solving quadratic equations by factoring.
+But the most popular method is solving quadratic equations by factoring.
 Let us learn all the methods in detail here along with a few solved examples.

 How to Solve Quadratic Equations?